3 1/2 min read

 3) Boswellia serrata is an Ayurvedic herb that is commonly used to relieve pain related to joint inflammation.
 Its main actives are boswellic acids.
 When used in combination, Boswellia and curcumin from turmeric provide even greater relief from osteoarthritis than when taken separately.

 4) Magnesium is an essential mineral and electrolyte that is pivotal to muscle relaxation, bone mineralization, and joint health.
 It is also an effective supplement for those suffering from lower back pain.

 5) Ultra Fruit Blend from InflamEase supports back health with potent antioxidant protection against free radicals.
 The proprietary blend is made from seven concentrated fruit extracts with a total of 76% polyphenols.
 Don’t let lower back pain keep you on life’s sidelines.
-Osteo Back Pain Relief with InflamEase will help you manage discomfort, inflammation, and recovery.
+Back Pain Formula with InflamEase will help you manage discomfort, inflammation, and recovery.
 Using it in conjunction with lower back exercises is the ultimate approach to addressing lower back pain naturally.

 Click here for further information on natural supplements that help to relieve joint pain and inflammation.